 This is a BIG antenna.
-Not only that, it will pick up any kind of TV broadcast there is, plus FM channels, for about a 50 mile radius.
+It’s not only a big antenna, it’s the biggest antenna that’s sold for consumer over-the-air antenna use.
+Not only that, it will pick up any kind of TV broadcast there is, plus FM channels, from distances over 75 miles in many cases..
 It’s super-duper, but it’s also pretty huge — 84 inches long (that’s over two meters.)
 It might be the antenna you need.

 On the other hand, take a look at this antenna: